SteffeyDev/lwasp/README.md

 * The `Points` should be an integer value greater than 0

 ### Modules
+Each module takes its own set of parameters.
+If you want to take the inverse of a module's check result, you can include the `!` symbol next to the module name (see example in FileExistance).

 #### FileContents
-Use: Returns if the file contains or does not contains the given search strings
+Checks if the file contains or does not contains the given search strings

 Parameter 1: Absolute File Path
 Parameter 2: (T/F) Whether the file should contain the search string(s)